Open-Source-Space-Foundation/led-tutorial-proves-core-reference/README.md

 # LED Tutorial Proves Core Reference Project

-Welcome to the tutorial reposiotory!
-This will walk you through making your first componet on the PROVES Core Reference on the [Proves Kit](https://docs.proveskit.space/en/latest/)!
+Welcome to the tutorial repository!
+This will walk you through making your first component on the PROVES Core Reference on the [Proves Kit](https://docs.proveskit.space/en/latest/)!

 For actual hardware testing, you need a flight controller board and a USBC cable to plug into the board.
 Currently v5c's and v5d's are supported